ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 ### Batch scripts

-If the Exchange Server EAS Protocol test suites are run by the RunAllExchangeEASTestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.
+If Exchange Server EAS Protocol Test Suites are run by the RunAllExchangeEASTestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.